guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 3.png 3
 ```

-The reason why we use this format is that it is flexible and allows you to use the pre-built [dataset from Harvard](https://zenodo.org/record/56198#.WflVu0yZPLZ).
-You will need to use the preprocessing script as explained [here](https://github.com/harvardnlp/im2markup).
+The reason why we use this format is that it is flexible and allows you to use the pre-built [dataset from Harvard](https://zenodo.org/record/56198#.WflVu0yZPLZ) (You may need to use the preprocessing scripts as explained [here](https://github.com/harvardnlp/im2markup)).
 You'll also need to have `pdflatex` and `ImageMagick` installed.

 We also build a vocabulary, to map LaTeX tokens to indices that will be given as input to our model.
 If we keep the same data as above, our vocabulary will look like